Megafunk/MassSample/README.md

 <a name="mass-fragments"></a>
 ### 4.2 Fragments
-Data-only `UScriptStructs` that entities can own and processors can query on.
+Data-only `UStructs` that entities can own and processors can query on.
 To create a fragment, inherit from [`FMassFragment`](https://docs.unrealengine.com/5.0/en-US/API/Plugins/MassEntity/FMassFragment/).

 ```c++
 USTRUCT()